tokamak-network/plasma-evm/README.md

 PLASMA EVM - ROOTCHAIN CONTRACT OPTIONS:
   --rootchain.url value                 JSONRPC endpoint of rootchain provider.
 If URL is empty, ignore the provider.
-  --rootchain.deploygasprice value      Transaction gas price to deploy rootchain in Gwei (default: 10000000000)
+  --rootchain.deploygasprice value      Transaction gas price to deploy rootchain in GWei (default: 10000000000).
+This flag applies only to deploy command.

 PLASMA EVM - STAKING OPTIONS OPTIONS:
   --rootchain.sender value              Address of root chain transaction sender account. it MUST be unlocked by --unlock, --password flags (CAVEAT: To set plasma operator, use --operator flag)